jhaaslab/TRN_MGB_celltypespecific/README.md

 # Simulations used in Paper

 The simulations directory contains code files for all simulations that went into the final paper.
-Raw vm data results were ommitted for space and exist on lab storage.
+Raw vm data results were omitted for space and exist on lab storage.

 ---